microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 ### Step 2 - Execute Outlined Features via Postman Collection

 Once Postman is set up and configured, follow the steps to download DICOM instances (.dcm) as samples from the [dicom-server repository](https://github.com/microsoft/dicom-server/tree/main/docs/dcms).
+You can save these samples in your local desktop environment.

-The conformance-as-postman-collection will have a complete set of a API calls that you can execute one by one.
+The conformance-as-postman-collection has a complete set of a API calls that you can execute one by one.
 See the list below for details.
-Be sure to store the Service URL, `https://<workspacename-dicomservicename>.dicom.azurehealthcareapis.com`, in the your `service-url` in your `DICOM-service` Postman environment.
-Then begin each call with the `{{service-url}}` placeholder in the address field in Postman.
+Be sure to create a `service-url` parameter in your `DICOM-service` Postman environment for storing the Service URL, `https://<workspacename-dicomservicename>.dicom.azurehealthcareapis.com`.
+When ready to start making API calls, put the `{{service-url}}` placeholder in the address field for each call in the conformance-as-postman-collection.

 - Store DICOM files to the service
 - Search among the flies that are stored within the DICOM service